wudi-ldd/EPAF/README.md

 ---

-# EPAF: Efficient Patch-based Annotation Framework
+# EPAF: An Efficient Pore Annotation Framework for Tight Sandstone Images with the Segment Anything Model

 ## Overview

-EPAF (Efficient Patch-based Annotation Framework) is an advanced toolkit designed for automatic data annotation using state-of-the-art semantic segmentation models.
+EPAF (Efficient Pore Annotation Framework) is an advanced toolkit designed for automatic data annotation using state-of-the-art semantic segmentation models.
 It streamlines the annotation process for microscopy images, enhancing efficiency and accuracy in research workflows.
 By leveraging powerful models like SAM (Segment Anything Model) and integrating techniques like LoRA (Low-Rank Adaptation), EPAF provides a robust framework for researchers and practitioners in image segmentation and analysis.

 ## Table of Contents